torvalds/linux/Documentation/trace/histogram.rst

   The compound key examples used a key and a sum value (hitcount) to sort the output, but we can just as easily use two keys instead.
-  Here's an example where we use a compound key composed of the the common_pid and size event fields.
+  Here's an example where we use a compound key composed of the common_pid and size event fields.
 Sorting with pid as the primary key and 'size' as the secondary key allows us to display an ordered summary of the recvfrom sizes, with counts, received by